DieracDelta/DieracDelta.github.io/posts/2021-05-30-nix-rust-riscv-toy-kernel.md

 }
 ```

 The exclamation mark return type means that the functions do not return.
-The Rust compiler requires this.

-Now we'll need to figure out how to compile this with cargo.
+Another compile time check of the Rust compiler.

 ## Compiler invocation

+Now we'll need to figure out how to compile.
+It turns out that

 ```bash
 cargo rustc --release --target=\"riscv64imac-unknown-none-elf\"
 ```

-will build the kernel.
-It will also generate a `Cargo.lock` file that we can `git add`.
+will cross compile the kernel to a riscv64imac target.
+We invoke cargo like this since we'll need to pass flags to the linker later on.
+This command will also generate a `Cargo.lock` file that we must `git add` so nix flakes may track it.

 In order to build our derivation with nix, we'll use `naersk`. `naersk` provides a `lib.x86_64-linux.buildPackage` function that will use cargo to build rust packages with nix.
-First, we tell `naersk` to use our cross compiler by overriding its input rust toolchain (in much the same fashion as earlier):
+First, we tell `naersk` to use our cross compiler by overriding its input rust toolchain (in the same way as the rust-overlay override):

 ```nix
 naersk_lib = naersk.lib."${system}".override {